dunglas/mercure/spec/mercure.md

 [@W3C.REC-websub-20180123] or ActivityPub [@W3C.REC-activitypub-20180123].

-An application **CAN** send events directly to subscribers without using an external hub server, if it is able to do so.
+An application **CAN** send events directly to subscribers without using an external hub server, if it can do so.
 In this case, it **MAY NOT** implement the endpoint to publish updates.

 The request **MUST** be encoded using the `application/x-www-form-urlencoded` format [@W3C.REC-html52-20171214] and contains the following name-value tuples:

 *   `topic`: The identifiers of the updated topic.
 It is **RECOMMENDED** to use an IRI as identifier.
-If this name is present several times, the first occurrence is considered to be the canonical IRI of the topic, and other ones are considered to be alternate IRIs.
+If this name is present several times, the first occurrence is considered to be the canonical IRI of the topic and other ones are considered to be alternate IRIs.
 The hub **MUST** dispatch this update to subscribers that are subscribed to both canonical or alternate IRIs.
 *   `data` (optional): the content of the new version of this topic.
 *   `private` (optional): if this name is set, the update **MUST NOT** be dispatched to subscribers not authorized to receive it.
 See (#authorization).
 It is recommended to set the value to `on` but it **CAN** contain any value including an empty string.
-*   `id` (optional): the topic's revision identifier: it will be used as the SSE's `id` property.
+*   `id` (optional): the topic's revision identifier: will be used as the SSE's `id` property.
     The provided ID **MUST NOT** start with the `#` character.
 The provided ID **MAY** be a valid IRI.
 If omitted, the hub **MUST** generate a valid IRI [@!RFC3987].
 An UUID [@RFC4122] or a [DID](https://www.w3.org/TR/did-core/) **MAY** be used.
 Alternatively the hub **MAY** generate a